by Kate Jones

 Michael Keller, a walking encyclopedia of game lore and a Kadon customer of 20 years' standing, thought of himself as a temp worker, checking in for occasional programming chores to supplement other income.
 Little by little he got to be Kadon's all-around data czar, some-time house guest, tenant, and even occasional associate editor of this Journal.
 By the time he left in 2009, a sophisticated computer program had brought us into the 21st century of data management.

 Helpers who have worked the Kadon booth over the years are a special breed and we remember them fondly.
 Some return from time to time.
 In alphabetical order: Daniel Austin, Eric Bare (2009-2016), Seth Bonder, Tom Burnham, Dan Chorba, Rolinda Collinson, Gina DeLauney, Sean Doherty, Fabian, Armin Feller, Manuel Garcia, Violet Glaze, Richard Grainger (retired in 2013 after 30 years), Ward Hollins, Ken Isbell, Kimberly Kiddoo, Tijl Koenderink, Gordon Lugauer, Chris Palmer, Bill Scherer, Kami Sedaghatkish, Robert Simmons, Cassandra Stevens, Julie Stevens, Anne Theune, Anneke Treep, and Bjarne Viken.
-Our current (as of 2018) permanent crew includes Elijah Allen, Thomas Atkinson, Sue Bare, Art Blumberg, Adam Criswell, Krystal Goodrich, Dick Jones, Eileen Shaivitz, Hans and Katrina Weidig, Steven Joel Zeve.
+Our current (as of 2018) permanent crew includes Elijah Allen, Thomas Atkinson, Sue Bare, Art Blumberg, Scotty (formerly Adam) Criswell, Krystal Goodrich, Dick Jones, Eileen Shaivitz, Hans and Katrina Weidig, Steven Joel Zeve.

 21. The customers spreading the passion